kornysietsma/digital-garden-sample/content/wiki/about.md

 I wanted to be able to search and browse by tags and categories; and I wanted to be able to store more random things.
 Old history notes, tech snippets, whatever.

 Then I was reading up on Gatsby, and I came across [this sample digital garden](https://github.com/johno/digital-garden) and associated links, and I thought "I could move my diary to gatsby" - so here we are.
 (See the [Digital Garden](../garden/) page for more on gardens.)

 ## Approaches used and limitations so far

-### Blog posts vs Wiki pages
+### Diary pages, Wiki pages and Firehose links
+Conceptually, diary pages are for continual note taking - the sort of thing I dump as I'm working, usually in notebooks.
+I'm not really structuring this, beyond every page having a date stamp, a title, a category, and a number of tags.

+Wiki pages are for stuff that is longer lived - not time based.
+Things like project overviews, guides to topics, and the rest.
+To be honest at the moment 95% of my stuff is dated, but that may change over time.

+Firehose is for capturing the mad stream of stuff I _might_ look at, or might not.
+TODO up to here.

-There is a vague separation between blog/diary entries, and wiki pages, but at the moment there isn't really a difference - any markdown or asciidoc files under the `/content/` directory are slurped in and categorised by their "category" and "tags" frontmatter, then ordered by their "date" value.
+Technically There is a vague separation between blog/diary entries, and wiki pages, but at the moment the only difference is timestamps - if a markdown page in the `/content/` directory has a date in the frontmatter, it's shown as a diary entry and displayed in reverse date order; if not it is shown as a wiki page.
+By convention wiki pages are in `/content/wiki` but that's just convention.

-There are `/content/blog` and `/content/wiki` folders, but at the moment it's just convention, they aren't treated differently, except for how they show up in URLs and relative links.

-I tend to put datestamps in blog post filenames, purely so I can see them sorted in a text editor and easily find the newest/oldest ones!
+### Firehose pages

 ### URL routes